The roar of the crowd on game day. We can’t wait to experience the energy and excitement of live sports again. There’s nothing else like it.

 Make sure you’re providing fans with information well in advance so they know what to expect, and send reminders in the days leading up to your event to help them prepare.
 Simple, friendly signs help guests meet your expectations and keep everyone safe.

-Your fans will return when they feel comfortable, not just because things have reopened.
+Your supporters will return when they feel comfortable, not just because things have reopened.
 It’s our job to help them feel safe and at-ease.
-This starts with communication: keep your fans informed on your reopening plans and what they can expect when they visit your event.
-Are you implementing player health screenings?
+This starts with communication: keep your staff and players informed on your reopening plans and what they can expect when they visit your venue.
+Are you implementing health screenings?
 Doing extra cleaning?
 Your efforts only count if fans know about them so they feel comfortable attending games.

 You should also include your expectations for fans: How should they queue up when they arrive?
 Will they be required to wear masks?
 Let them know in advance, so they have time to mentally prepare and secure any supplies they might need before the event.